charliemitchell/singularly/README.md

-Singularly is an implementation of a the interactor design pattern.
+Singularly is an implementation of the interactor design pattern.
 An interactor is a simple, single-purpose javascript class.
 It's functional in nature, prescriptive, clean, and easy to test.

 Interactors are meant to encapsulate your application's business logic.
 Each interactor represents one thing that your application *does*.